snamiki1212/example-elixir-scraiping-qiita/README.md

 ## Acknoledges

-This repository was managed https://github.com/namiky/elixir-webscraping first, but move to here.
+This repository was moved https://github.com/namiky/elixir-webscraping to here.
-Unfortunately, I forget an original repository's account pw/id/email ...